Coxsackie Creek Grassland Preserve

 Download the Coxsackie Creek Grassland Preserve Brochure (PDF)

-Visiting the Coxsackie Greenlands
+Visiting the Coxsackie Grasslands

 Other parcels are located on CR49 and along Stacey Road.
 Access is available from River Road in Coxsackie and behind Save-a-Lot off of Rt.
 9W in Coxsackie.
 Click here for a map of the Preserve’s location.